 As mentioned, a public placement (a placement with over 149 investors) will be exempt from the prospectus requirement if, among others, it is addressed to professional entities only.
 A professional entity is one which has the experience and knowledge enabling it to make the right investment decisions and to correctly evaluate the risk associated with such decisions.
-A detailed list includes, among others: banks, investment firms, insurance companies, dealers/brokerage, investment funds, pension funds, entrepreneurs meeting certain capitalisation thresholds based on MiFID the private placement exemption only to professional investors.
+A detailed list includes, among others: banks, investment firms, insurance companies, dealers/brokerage, investment funds, pension funds, entrepreneurs meeting certain capitalisation thresholds based on MiFID.